WhelanLabs/danu/kanban.md

   - "/build/install_image/"
   - "/src/docs/"
   - /src/test/"

+* move build-time bat scripts out of install image location. (use "/build_scripts/solr" instead)
+  - createNutchCore.bat

+* build initial testing framework

+* start admin web UI framework

+* start user web UI framework
+  - Make it similar to WLSEM in that it shows highlighted text in the results.
+  - Have it use the same process as the admin UI, but use a different port.

+* change crawl to be BAT based
+  Have a bat file with something like:
+  "%cygwindir%/bin/bash.exe" --login %DanuDir%/crawl.sh

+* create "build script" to track third-party software CVEs

+## Deep backlog (non-critical cards)

+* The gradle code for Solr start and stop is a clusterfuck.
+Clean it up.

 * Have the decompression to the install image result in a version agnostic disk image - for example, replace "[danu]\installer_image\hadoop-3.4.1\" with